-The NSW government is making it easier for farmers to use their land for tourism activities such as farm experiences, cellar doors and farm stay accommodation.
+The NSW Government is making it easier for farmers to use their land for tourism activities, such as farm experiences, cellar doors and farm stays.

 You can host campers on your farm without planning or building approval if you meet certain requirements, including:

-- Tents are 6 metres from any building, caravan, annex or campervan
+- tents are 6 m from any building, caravan, annex or campervan

-- You host up to 20 people at any one time, for up to 21 days for each visit
+- you host no more than 20 people at any one time, on no more than 21 days for each visit

-- Your farm is at least 15 hectares.
+- your farm is at least 15 ha.

 You can build a new structure to sell produce from your farm through a fast-track approval if you meet certain requirements, including:

-- The building is up to 200sqm and up to 7m or 10m in height, depending on your property size
+- the building is no larger than 200 m2 and up to 7 m or 10 m in height, depending on your property size

-- It is set back from certain neighbouring agricultural uses
+- the building is set back from certain neighbouring agricultural uses

-- There is a maximum of 100 visitors at any one time.
+- there are no more than 100 visitors at any one time.

-- Events (except tours, school visits and horse riding tours) must have a maximum 50 people, 52 days a year
+- events (except tours, school visits and horse-riding tours) have a maximum of 50 people, and take place on no more than 52 days each year

-- Events must take place during specific times – 8.00am to 6.00pm Sundays to Thursdays and public holidays and 8.00am to midnight Fridays and Saturdays
+- events take place between the hours of 8 am and 6 pm Sundays to Thursdays and public holidays, and 8 am and midnight Fridays and Saturdays

-- Neighbours are given at least one week’s notice before the use commences.
+- neighbours are given at least one week’s notice before the use starts.

-You can use an existing building on your farm to set up a business such as a store, café, or tastings and workshops to highlight your land’s produce.
+You can use an existing building on your farm to set up a business such as a store or café, or for tastings or workshops, to highlight your land’s produce,.
 To do this, you must meet certain requirements, including:

 Build a roadside stall